Observability with Big Data Analytics

 GROUP BY Service

-VISUALIZE Piechart
+VISUALIZE PIECHART

 After 44 milliseconds...

+Seems like it's the Checkout service again.
+Figures—it just went through a big update.
 So the picture is getting a bit clearer, but we still don't know what the error was.
 Since all error logs in the Checkout service have a fixed JSON structure, we can group the errors by the reason field.
+Let's check the top 5 errors in the Checkout service from the last 24 hours.
+Error logs in this app are formatted as JSON and have the reason field, so it should be pretty easy to figure out with a query.

 SELECT count(*) as times,